hoffmangroup/newmap/docs/source/commands.rst

 Options
 -------

-- `kmer-lengths`: The range of k-mer lengths to search for unique sequences.
-Required.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
 Useful for controlling memory requirements.
 Default is 1000000.